SECURITIES AND EXCHANGE COMMISSION

 |By Region:|| || |

-As of December 31, 2020, there were approximately 6,900 U.S. hourly production employees who were covered by collective bargaining agreements with various labor unions, including The United Automobile, Aerospace and Agricultural Implement Workers of America (UAW), The International Association of Machinists and The United Steelworkers.
+As of December 31, 2022, there were approximately 7,980 hourly production employees in the United States who were covered by collective bargaining agreements with various labor unions, including The United Automobile, Aerospace and Agricultural Implement Workers of America (UAW), The International Association of Machinists and The United Steelworkers.
 Outside the United States, the company enters into employment contracts and agreements in those countries in which such relationships are mandatory or customary.
 The provisions of these agreements generally correspond in each case with the required or customary terms in the subject jurisdiction.

 The company is regulated by federal, state and international environmental laws governing our use, transport and disposal of substances and control of emissions.
 In addition to governing our manufacturing and other operations, these laws often impact the development of our products, including, but not limited to, required compliance with air emissions standards applicable to internal combustion engines.
 We have made, and will continue to make, significant research and development and capital expenditures to comply with these emissions standards.